jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-1/part-2h.md

-+++
+---
-title= "Zone 5"
+title: "Zone 5"
-description= "Most of the first section of the fifth zone is covered by water, except a small portion of the south and of the east.
-In this western region, the Surrounding Sea enters into the fifth, sixth, and seventh zones from the circle it describes around the zones" image= "/covers/muq.jpg" linkb= "/research/ibn-khaldun/muqaddimah/chapter-1/part-2g" linkbtext= "part-2g" linkf= "/research/ibn-khaldun/muqaddimah/chapter-1/part-2i" linkftext= "part-2i" heading= "Part 2h" icon = "/icons/ibn.jpg" date = 2020-01-23
+description: "Most of the first section of the fifth zone is covered by water, except a small portion of the south and of the east.
+In this western region, the Surrounding Sea enters into the fifth, sixth, and seventh zones from the circle it describes around the zones"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 2h"
+date: 2020-01-23
+---

 Most of the first section of the fifth zone is covered by water, except a small portion of the south and of the east.
 In this western region, the Surrounding Sea enters into the fifth, sixth, and seventh zones from the circle it describes around the zones.

-### Section 1
+## Section 1

 The portion to the south that is free from water has a triangular shape.
 It there touches Spain and comprises the remainder of it.
 It is surrounded on two sides by the sea, as if by the two sides of a triangle.
 It occupies the remainder of western Spain, including Montemayor 168 on the seacoast at the beginning of the section in the southwest.